antrea-io/antrea/docs/design/ovs-pipeline.md

-The rest of the flows read as follows: if the source IP address is in set {10.10.1.2, 10.10.1.3}, and the destination OF port is in the set {3, 4} (which correspond to IP addresses {10.10.1.2, 10.10.1.3}, and the destination TCP port is in the set {80}, then use `conjunction` action with id 1, which goes to [L2ForwardingOutTable].
+The rest of the flows read as follows: if the source IP address is in set {10.10.1.2, 10.10.1.3}, and the destination OF port is in the set {3, 4} (which correspond to IP addresses {10.10.1.2, 10.10.1.3}, and the destination TCP port is in the set {80}, then use `conjunction` action with id 3, which stores the `conj_id` 3 in `ct_label[0..31]` for egress metrics collection purposes, and forwards the packet to IngressMetricsTable, then [L2ForwardingOutTable].
 Otherwise, go to [IngressDefaultTable].
 One notable difference is how we use OF ports to identify the destination of the traffic, while we use IP addresses in [EgressRuleTable] to identify the source of the traffic.
 We do this as an increased security measure in case a local Pod is misbehaving and trying to access another local Pod using the correct destination MAC address but a different destination IP address to bypass an egress Network Policy rule.
 This is also why the Network Policy ingress rules are enforced after the egress port has been determined.

 ### IngressDefaultTable (100)